Effort to boot Greene from ballot could open new avenue of attack - NewsBreak

 The co-lead counsel for the 11 voters aiming to block Cawthorn from holding office, has called for the decision to be reversed in an appeal.

-“We’ve already seen in North Caroline it wasn’t successful and so it’s not clear how this would be any different,” said national GOP strategist Doug Heye.
+“We’ve already seen in North Carolina it wasn’t successful and so it’s not clear how this would be any different,” said national GOP strategist Doug Heye.

 Greene painted the move to block her from running for office as a personal attack on members of her district from liberal outsiders during an interview with conservative talk show host Tucker Carlson on Fox News on Monday.